jdivisek/FilteringReleves/README.md

 # FilteringReleves

-R codes for resampling vegetation plots based on their distance and compositional similarity
+R codes for resampling vegetation plots based on their geographical distance and compositional similarity